eccenca/ecc-gui-elements/README.md

 - `SelectBox`: A selection box for choosing predefined values
 - `Spinner`: Progressbar which may be placed globally or locally in a component
 - `Switch`: A simple binary switch (a nicer checkbox)
+- `Table`: A simple table which can be enriched with react elements as content.
 - `Tabs`: A tabs container which manages tabbing behaviour
 - `TextField`: A text field with floating label.
 Wrapper around [React-MDL Textfield]()
 - `Version`: A normalised string output of product version